rsnpj/notes-site/notes/Year_2/Networks_and_Systems/Compiler_Design/Semantic_Analysis.md

 lecturer: Max
 ---

--   Ensure that the program has a well defined meaning
+-   Ensure that the program has a well-defined meaning

 -   Verify properties aren't caught during earlier phases e.g.